Twin Falls Mold Removal

 Mold, particularly black mold, can be toxic, creating various health hazards including difficulty breathing, upper respiratory infections, and other problems.
 Once the mold begins to grow, it can spread to your furniture, walls, carpets, and other interior surfaces.
 In some cases, mold can destroy sheetrock, paint, and damage the structure of your home or business if it is not removed.

-Our Twin Falls mold removal services include:
+Our mold removal services in Twin Falls include:

-- Free mold inspection and testing
+- Mold inspection and testing

 - Removal of sewage or any standing water (with the help of local plumbers)